 “We need to realise that we don’t always need a safety specialist, someone like me and everyone else we work with - we need creative people, analytical people, extroverts, introverts, those who challenge and those who don’t often challenge.

 “We want to celebrate diversity and give people the confidence to use their natural traits.”

-The interactive day included group discussions and feedback, role play and Talent Insight (RoTI) assessments.
+The interactive day included group discussions and feedback, role play and Talent Insight (MAPP) assessments.

 The group put forward the purpose of HSEQ was to educate, lead, challenge, enable, empower, protect and simplify, among other things.